factly/dega/website/docs/core-concepts/spaces.md

 - Tag Line: Tagline of the space
 - Website: The website information for the space
 - Description: Describes what the space is for.

+### Metafields
-- Meta Fields: To add more information about the space if the field is not included in the form.
-The user can use this to feed in extra data as a JSON object.
+To add more information about the space if the field is not included in the form.
+The user can use [Metafields](/docs/features/extend-features) to feed in extra data as a JSON object.

 After the space is created, the user can add more information about the space.